Arash Amel: Rise

-Amel wrote the Giannis Antetokounmpo biopic Rise (2022 film) for Disney released on Disney Plus in June 2022.
+Amel wrote the Giannis Antetokounmpo biopic Rise for Disney, released on Disney Plus in June 2022.
 On the review aggregator website Rotten Tomatoes, 95% of 21 critics' reviews are positive, with an average rating of 7.10/10.
-On Metacritic, the film has a weighted average score of 74 out of 100 based on reviews from 5 critics, indicating "generally favorable reviews."
-Gary Goldstein in The Los Angeles Times wrote, "When it comes to inspirational sports movies, the true-life tale “Rise” proves a slam dunk."
+On Metacritic, the film has a weighted average score of 74 out of 100 based on reviews from 5 critics, indicating "generally favorable reviews".
+Gary Goldstein in The Los Angeles Times wrote, "When it comes to inspirational sports movies, the true-life tale 'Rise' proves a slam dunk."
 The New York Times chose the movie as its critic's pick, with Calum Marsh stating, "The story of the real-life N.B.A. superstar Giannis Antetokounmpo is told with heartfelt charm in this endearing Disney+ biopic."

 In August 2022, it became the first Disney Plus Original Movie to launch across the entire Disney Streaming Bundle, including Disney Plus, Hulu and ESPN Plus.

 A Private War

 Amel wrote and co-produced A Private War, the American biographical drama of slain war journalist Marie Colvin, starring Rosamund Pike and Jamie Dornan.
 The film was directed by Matthew Heineman.
-Amel was first announced on the project on April 13, 2013, adapting the 2012 article "Marie Colvin’s Private War" in Vanity Fair by Marie Brenner.
+Amel was first announced on the project on 13 April 2013, adapting the 2012 article "Marie Colvin's Private War" in Vanity Fair by Marie Brenner.

-The film had its world premiere at the 2018 Toronto International Film Festival on September 7, 2018, as well as screen at the Mill Valley Film Festival on October 4, 2018, and the Woodstock Film Festival on October 14, 2018.
-The film was released on November 2, 2018, in limited release, before expanding wide on November 16, 2018.
+The film had its world premiere at the 2018 Toronto International Film Festival on 7 September 2018, and screened at the Mill Valley Film Festival on 4 October 2018, and the Woodstock Film Festival on 14 October 2018.
+The film was released on 2 November 2018, in a limited release, before expanding wide on 16 November 2018.
 It has an approval rating of 89% based on 91 reviews, and the average score is 7.3/10 on Rotten Tomatoes.
 The critics consensus reads "A Private War honors its real-life subject with a sober appraisal of the sacrifices required of journalists on the front lines - and career-best work by Rosamund Pike."